Getting Started with Chef Solo. Part 2

 end

-The helper “nginx_site” can enable/disable configuration from folder “site-available” and reload nginx.
-I will show how to use this helper.
+The helper “nginx_site” can enable/disable configuration from the folder “site-available” and reload nginx.
+I will show you how to use this helper.

-- files - folder, which contain files and this files just need to copy on server in the right place (it can be ssl keys, static configs, etc.)
+- files - a folder, which contain files and these files just need to be copied on the server in the right place (it can be ssl keys, static configs, etc.)

-- recipes - folder, which contain all recipes of this cookbook.
+- recipes - a folder, which contain all recipes from this cookbook.
 Each recipe is in a separate Ruby file:

 $ ls -la cookbooks/nginx/recipes